tertiarycourses/DockerTraining/README.md

 # Docker Essential Training
 ## by [Tertiary Infotech Pte.
 Ltd](https://www.tertiarycourses.com.sg/)

-These are the exercise files used for [Pocker Essential Training](https://www.tertiarycourses.com.sg/docker-essential-training.html) course.
+These are the exercise files used for [Docker Essential Training](https://www.tertiarycourses.com.sg/docker-essential-training.html) course.

 The course outline can be found in